Rikarin/Trinix/CC.md

 When using multiple line comments, always align the `*` signs, as in the above example.
 For documentation use the `/** */` notations.
-Between paragraphs let the one empty line
+Between paragraphs let the one empty line.

 ```D
     /**